mikebeaton/BootHelperPkg/README.md

 ## Development/Contribution

 The code is currently written using `VisualUefi` - largely because getting started with EDK2 development is hard, and this seemed like a do-able way to start.
 To use the code as is, you need to develop on Windows.
-Please check out with `git config core.autocrlf` = `true`.
+Please check in and out with `git config core.autocrlf` = `true`.

 At some point I'm hoping to move the project to a more standard EDK 2 set up, at which point I'll probably rename the repo to `BootHelperPkg` (the current url should get redirected by GitHub).